The biggest online poker operator, PokerStars, will be returning to the United States of America on March 21st 2016.

 Although many players residing in the USA were first really pumped up about the announcement made on February 25th by the Amaya, parent company of PokerStars, they had to quickly rein in their enthusiasm when all the details were confirmed.

-On March 21st, PokerStars NJ will open their doors only to players playing from New Jersey and players from other US states will not be able to participate.
 One does not necessarily need to be a New Jersey resident to play, but their physical location must be inside the state in order to be able to access the software.

 However, this is not necessarily bad news.
 While, for the time being, other states will not participate in the fun, this could mark a new beginning for online poker across the pond.
 Once PokerStars New Jersey enters the market, there is little doubt that Amaya will do everything in their power to increase their grasp.

 What can PokerStars NJ do for online poker in the US?

 Ever since the news was announced there has been some heated debate, especially on the popular poker forum 2+2, about what can the company offer that would turn the things around.
 To remind you, online poker has been legal in New Jersey since 2013, but the number of players playing on legal sites has been far from impressive.

 Some players seem steadfast in their conviction that this will not change with the arrival of PokerStars New Jersey, especially after the initial interest has faded away.
 Others, however, see PokerStars as a game changer that has both the money and the knowledge to launch effective marketing campaigns that will bring heaps of new players to the tables.

 Amaya must have a plan